Part 2: Configuring the Experiment

 });

-These scores are compared to the correctAnswer
+These scores are compared to the `correctAnswer` from our `constants.js` file.